Many health insurance premiums are tax-deductible, including the ones you pay for Medicare.

 You generally can’t deduct your premiums pretax, but you can include them in your yearly itemized deductions.

 For example, if you have a plan through your employer that costs $85 per paycheck, that $85 is taken out of your total pay before taxes are.
-So, if your total check was $785, you’d have $85 taken out for insurance.
-Then, you’d pay taxes on the remaining $700.
+So, if your total check is $785, you’ll have $85 taken out for insurance.
+Then, you’ll pay taxes on the remaining $700.

-Your Medicare premiums, however, won’t be taken out pretax.
-You’ll need to deduct them when you file your taxes instead.
-This is the case even if you pay your premiums by having the money deducted from your Social Security retirement benefits check.
+You’ll need to deduct Medicare premiums when you file your taxes, even if you pay your premiums by having the money deducted from your Social Security retirement benefits check.

 The rules for deduction depend on your specific circumstances, including your income and employment status.
-Your income and circumstances can also affect which Medicare premiums you’re able to deduct.
+Your income and circumstances can also affect which Medicare premiums you can deduct.

 In general, you can deduct:

-• Part A premiums.
-Most people get Part A without paying a premium, so there isn’t anything to deduct.
-If you do pay a Part A premium and aren’t getting Social Security benefits, you can deduct the premium.
+• Part A premiums: Most people get Part A without paying a premium, so there isn’t anything to deduct.
+You can deduct the amount if you do pay a Part A premium and aren’t getting Social Security benefits.

-• Part B premiums.
-Part B premiums are tax deductible as long as you meet the income rules.
+• Part B premiums: Part B premiums are tax deductible if you meet the income rules.

-If you pay your premiums through Social Security, you’ll receive a form each year called SSA-1099.
+If you pay your premiums through Social Security, you’ll receive a form called SSA-1099 each year.
 The SSA-1099 will show the premiums you paid for Part B, and you can use this information to itemize your premiums when you file your taxes.

 You’ll also receive a form from Medicare called a Medicare summary notice.
 A summary notice lists all the services you received, what Medicare paid for them, and the amount billed to you.

-Medicare sends you a summary notice every 3 months.
-If you have a MyMedicare account, you can get the same information at any time.
+Medicare sends summary notices every three months.
+If you have a MyMedicare account, you can access this information anytime.

-What if I have a Part C, Part D, or Medigap plan?
+What if you have a Part C, Part D, or Medigap plan?

 You’ll receive separate statements from any privately sold Medicare plan you have — including Part C, Part D, and Medigap — unless you pay for any of them out of your Social Security benefits.